 TI-RTOS provides a Linux and Windows command-line tool called tcpSendReceive that can be used to test the functionality of the example.
-It sends a 1024-byte packet to the target and waits for a reply.
-If verifies the first and last byte for correctness.
-It prints out the status every 1000 packets.
+The tool sends a 1024-byte packet to the target and waits for a reply.
+When the reply arrives, it verifies the first and last byte for correctness.
+The tool prints the status every 1000 packets.
 The source and binaries for tcpSendReceive are provided in the <ti-rtos install>\packages\examples\tools directory.